jbaik1/jbaik1.github.io/content/wordle/index.md

 Note that the LLM did not guess 5 letter words before, and so the previous feedback just considered 'CARRO' instead of 'CARROT'.

 The results weren't great, and here are some possible issues:
 1. Model size was too small.
-We only had 1 GPU with 16GB memory to use, and we barely crammed in the Llama model using [4-bit quantization](https://huggingface.co/blog/4bit-transformers-bitsandbytes).
+We only had 1 GPU with 16GB memory to use, and we barely crammed in the smallest Llama model using [4-bit quantization](https://huggingface.co/blog/4bit-transformers-bitsandbytes).

 2. LLMs aren't great at reasoning with positions and letters.
 However, this might be an issue with our prompting method.
 Maybe LLMs have gotten better at these tasks since then.